Steven Kwan Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 14th in the league.
+- The Cardinals pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Cardinals have a 4.34 team ERA that ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 56 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- The Cardinals rank 13th in baseball in home runs given up (56 total, 1.1 per game).

-- The Cardinals are sending Liberatore (1-0) out for his second start of the season.

-- In his most recent appearance -- out of the bullpen on Sunday -- the lefty threw one inning against the Los Angeles Dodgers, giving up two earned runs while surrendering one hit.
+- His last appearance was on Sunday against the Los Angeles Dodgers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.